stblake/photic/README.md

 ### Qatar, Bahrain and Saudi Arabia

 The modelled satellite-derived bathymetry comprised $12232$ $\text{km}^2$ at a horizontal resolution of 30m.
 The modelled gridded dataset has dimensions 7361 by 7344 and is projected in the WGS84 (EPSG:4326) coordinate system.
-The dataset is a 43 MB compressed geotiff.
+The dataset is a 43 MB compressed geotiff, which can be downloaded [here](https://drive.google.com/file/d/1Ygjxj7EN7TgvsJT3uUcDUX_kTXXNK9fc/view?usp=share_link).

 <p align="center">
   <img src="qatar_west_30m_viridis.jpg" width="800" title="Qatar, Bahrain, Saudi Arabia Satellite-Derived Bathymetry">